pavan-kumar-s/tpp/README.md

 **Comments Suggestions And Typos-1:**
 D1: As a compound noun, the correct hyphenation for "work of art" should be "work-of-art" rather than "work_of_art".

 We thank the reviewer for pointing this out.
-We will correct the phrasing and use the appropriate hyphenated form “work-of-art” in the revised manuscript.
+We will correct the phrasing and use the appropriate hyphenated form "work-of-art" in the camera-ready version of the manuscript.

 **Comments Suggestions And Typos-2:**
 D2: It is inappropriate to have both "Equation + numeral" and "Eq. + numeral" following "As shown in".
 It is preferable to unify the format.
 Additionally, the numerals in both cases are not enclosed in parentheses.